dettonville/dettonville.org/content/news/2018-07-15-mapstruct-1_3_0_Beta1-is-out-with-builder-support.md

 ### Download

-This concludes our tour through MapStruct 1.3 Beta1.
+This concludes our tour through Dettonville 1.3 Beta1.
 If you'd like to try out the features described above, you can fetch the new release from Maven Central using the following GAV coordinates:

 * Annotation JAR: [org.dettonville:dettonville-jdk8:1.3.0.Beta1](http://search.maven.org/#artifactdetails|org.dettonville|dettonville-jdk8|1.3.0.Beta1|jar) (for usage with Java >= 8)